The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 before we begin.

-Rates listed are for self-pay clients.
-Insurance coverage and accepted plans vary, and what a visit ultimately costs depends on the specifics of your individual policy.
-Multiple payment methods are supported at the time of service.
-If you have questions about coverage or payment options, you're welcome to reach out through the secure contact form below.
+Rates listed apply to self-pay clients.
+Insurance coverage and accepted plans vary, and what a visit costs depends on your specific policy.
+I accept multiple payment methods at the time of service.
+Questions about coverage or payment?
+Reach out through the secure contact form below.

 • Initial consultation 15 min · No obligation Free